-Here’s a revamped version of the creamy kale pasta that’s been featured on the blog for many years.
-I’ve rewritten it as I wanted to make it more current and balanced.
-Indeed, it’s a vegan recipe where I used to use rice mozzarella that I don’t think is sold anymore, and it also lacked a source of proteins.
+Here is a revamped version of the creamy kale pasta that has been on the blog for many years.
+I rewrote it because I wanted to make it more current and balanced.
+In fact, it is a vegan recipe in which I used to use rice mozzarella that I don’t think is sold anymore and also didn’t have a source of protein.

 In this new version, I suggest using a vegan creamy cheese of your choice.
-I often use either the vegan Philadelphia or one from a supermarket brand here in the Netherlands, both of which provide a decent amount of protein.
-So this is also a complete and balanced meal.
+I often use either vegan cream cheese or one from a supermarket brand here in the Netherlands, both providing a decent amount of protein.
+Thus, this is also a balanced one-dish meal.

-It really turns out very good, is light and very filling as it contains a lot of fiber: it keeps hunger at bay for a long time!
-Let’s get ready to make it…
+It’s truly delicious, light and very filling because it contains lots of fiber: it keeps hunger at bay for a long time!
+Let’s get to preparing it…

 - Difficulty: Very easy